uptonking/note4yaoo/read-docs-react-p2-advanced-guides.md

 		- shouldComponentUpdate
 		- render
 		- setState updater functions (the first argument)
-	- 因为渲染阶段的方法可能会调用多次，所以尽量不放在这些方法中包含副作用
+	- Because the above methods might be called more than once, it’s important that they do not contain side-effects.
+    - Ignoring this rule can lead to a variety of problems, including memory leaks and invalid application state.
+    - Unfortunately, it can be difficult to detect these problems as they can often be non-deterministic.
 	- Strict mode can’t automatically detect side effects for you, but it can help you spot them by making them a little more deterministic.
-	  This is done by intentionally double-invoking the following methods:
+  - This is done by intentionally **double-invoking the following methods**:
-		- constructor, render, setState
+    - Class component `constructor`, `render`, and `shouldComponentUpdate` methods
+    - Class component static `getDerivedStateFromProps` method
+    - Function component bodies
+    - State updater functions (the first argument to `setState`)
+    - Functions passed to `useState`, `useMemo`, or `useReducer`
+    - This only applies to development mode.
+Lifecycles will not be double-invoked in production mode.
+  - By intentionally double-invoking methods like the component constructor, strict mode makes patterns like this easier to spot.
-		- 只在开发模式生效，生产模式下生命周期不会被双调用
+    - 如在constructor中调用非幂等的方法`SharedApplicationState.recordEvent('ExampleComponent');`
-5. Detecting legacy context API
+    - instantiating this component multiple times could lead to invalid application state.

 ## Error Boundaries
+- A JavaScript error in a part of the UI shouldn’t break the whole app.
+  - To solve this problem for React users, React 16 introduces a new concept of an “error boundary”.
-- Error boundaries are React components that catch JavaScript errors anywhere in their child component tree, log those errors, and display a fallback UI instead of the component tree that crashed.
+- Error boundaries are React components that **catch JavaScript errors anywhere in their child component tree, log those errors, and display a fallback UI** instead of the component tree that crashed.
 - Error boundaries catch errors during rendering, in lifecycle methods, and in constructors of the whole tree below them.
-- 错误边界无法捕获以下错误：
+- Error boundaries do not catch errors for:
 	- Event handlers
 	- Asynchronous code (e.g. setTimeout or requestAnimationFrame callbacks)
 	- Server side rendering
 	- Errors thrown in the error boundary itself (rather than its children)
 - A class component becomes an error boundary if it defines either (or both) of the lifecycle methods
-	- static getDerivedStateFromError() to render a fallback UI after an error has been thrown.
+	- `static getDerivedStateFromError(error)` to render a fallback UI after an error has been thrown.
-	- componentDidCatch() to log error information.
+	- `componentDidCatch(error, errorInfo)` to log error information.
+- Error boundaries work like a JavaScript `catch {}` block, but for components.
 - Only class components can be error boundaries.
-- 错误边界仅获取其子组件的错误，无法捕获其自身的错误，如果一个错误边界无法渲染错误信息，则错误会向上冒泡至最接近的错误边界，这也类似于 JavaScript 中 catch {} 的工作机制
-- 可以将错误边界包装在最顶层的路由组件并为用户展示一个异常的错误信息，就像服务端框架通常处理崩溃一样，也可以将单独的插件包装在错误边界内部以保护应用不受该组件崩溃的影响
+- In practice, most of the time you’ll want to declare an error boundary component once and use it throughout your application.
+- Error boundaries only catch errors in the components below them in the tree.
+- An error boundary can’t catch an error within itself.
+- If an error boundary fails trying to render the error message, the error will propagate to the closest error boundary above it.
+- You may wrap top-level route components to display a “Something went wrong” message to the user, just like server-side frameworks often handle crashes.
+- You may also wrap individual widgets in an error boundary to protect them from crashing the rest of the application.
 - As of React 16, errors that were not caught by any error boundary will result in unmounting of the whole React component tree.
+- We also encourage you to use JS error reporting services (or build your own) so that you can learn about unhandled exceptions as they happen in production, and fix them.
 - 放置一个异常的UI比完全移除它要更糟糕。对于支付类的应用来说，什么都不展示也比显示一堆错误更好。
-- try / catch 非常棒，但其仅能在命令式代码（imperative code）下可用
+- try/catch非常棒，但其仅能在命令式代码（imperative code）下可用
 - 如果需要在事件处理器内部捕获错误，使用普通的 JavaScript try / catch

 ## Integrating with Other Libraries